shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 Training yourself in research is no different.
 But sure - if you have filial, financial circumstances which you cannot avoid, then this may be a sub-optimal life decision.
 - _Is expensive_ -- It's not really.
 Most graduate programs will in fact pay you a monthly salary, and waive your tuition off.
 So you essentially are an employee being paid to produce knowledge.
-- _High paying jobs_ -- Sure - most jobs do pay higher for people with advanced degrees, but if you're in it solely for this, then something's not right.
+- _High paying jobs_ -- Advanced degrees need not necessarily pay you significantly than good jobs for undergrads.
+If you're into research solely for a high-paying job, then something's not right.
 - _God's chosen one_ -- It's unlikely you will come out of it being this invincible master of this one subject which you specalize in.
-And here's something better -- the shelf-life for tangible skills you've acquired (like, say, Pytorch, or some other specific set of tools) will be 5-7 years.
+Sure, you'll know a lot about a small field.
+However, the shelf-life for tangible technical skills you've acquired such as expertise in a library in Python, some specific set of tools, knowing what the state-of-the-art in your domain is, etc. will likely be 5-7 years.
 Be prepared to constantly skill up once you get out of your Ph.D. studies if you want your skills to remain relevant.
 What this experience will teach you is perhaps to think, ask questions, break problems down, communicate ideas, etc. - skills that're transferrable to any domain you go on to working on.
 Technical skills will remain relevant as long as you put in the effort to stay relevant.
 - _Is irrelevant to reality_ -- There may be a grain of truth to this, and many successful entrepreneurs also feel this way [[tweet1]](https://twitter.com/svembu/status/1229193888239210496), I still think the time investment will not terribly offset whatever purpose you have defined for yourself on this planet.
 In the worst case, you will use this as an opportunity to learn more about yourself.
 In the best, you push forward the state of science for all of us.